ec-europa/ecl-twig/docs/decisions/001-strip-whitespaces.md

 #### Use the whitespace control modifier on your tags when needed

-You can trim leading and or trailing whitespaces with `-` (dash), e.g:
+You can trim leading and trailing whitespaces with `-` (dash) in the following ways:

 - `{{- my_var }}`: remove left whitespace
 - `{{ my_var -}}`: remove right whitespace